In AppFollow, you'll find various metrics to help you evaluate and optimize your ASO strategy. In this article, you'll learn about Keyword Popularity.

 For iOS apps, we collect the data directly from App Store Connect and display it without any modifications.
 The Apple Search Ads score and our Popularity Score are the same values.
 We identify Popularity by Exact Matches in Apple Search Ads.
 If you feel like your Popularity Score is too high or too low, you can reach out directly to Apple's support team to learn more.

 Sometimes, Apple shows different values for the same keywords.
 If you're looking at the keyword recommendations for an app (Apple Recommendations), the keyword scores may be higher than the Popularity Score for a specific keyword.
 We show the same values as in the Apple Search Ads interface.
 If you have any questions about this logic, please reach out to Apple's support team.

-For Android apps, we calculate the score based on more than 15 different parameters, including input language recognition and search hints relevance detection.
+Apple does not provide popularity scores for apps from every country, so for those countries where these numbers are not provided, the data is calculated using the same method that we use for Android apps: we calculate the score based on more than 15 different parameters, including input language recognition and search hints relevance detection.
 Our comprehensive calculations allow us to provide one of the most precise scores on the market.